butaneprotocol/blaze-cardano/packages/blaze-tx/docs/index.md

 ---
-title: Tx
+title: "@blaze-cardano/tx"
 ---

-The introduction page for the `@blaze-cardano/tx` package.
+This page will be updated soon!